adedomin/independent-study/indep-study.md

 This alone makes it superior.
 It is also purely asynchronous, so while the configuration is being written, the npm module could be downloading and installing a server application, called ezios.

-[^on-shell-mod]: Note that the shell module is highly unlikely to be portable between windows and linux systems, hoever portable replacements can be made by the community.
+[^on-shell-mod]: Note that the shell module is highly unlikely to be portable between Windows and GNU/Linux systems, however portable replacements can be made by the community.

 Systemd-helper is another module which creates service files.
 It was designed to be used as a standalone command-driven module, but because of how simple automatejs's plugin system is, a simple callack function like systemd-helper/create.js can be leveraged directly.